Harry Elkins Widener Collection

 By age 25, Widener was ensconced in the book collecting world of his day, belonging to the Grolier Club and the Bibliophile Society, and in close contact with Philadelphia bookseller Dr. A.S.W.
 Rosenbach and New York bookseller Luther Livingston.
 He expressed his philosophy of collecting, in a letter to Livingston in May of 1910: “No matter how important a book or ms may be I only want those which interest me.”

 The collection, given to Harvard by Widener’s mother, Mrs. Eleanor Elkins Widener Rice, also contains a few notable items added by his family, including one of the few surviving copies of the Gutenberg Bible, which was added to the collection in 1944 by Mr. George D. Widener on behalf of his sister, Mrs. Widener Dixon, and himself.

-- E-mail the Curator of the Harry Elkins Widener collection for information about the collections, permissions, and programs.
+- E-mail Houghton Library for information about the collections, permissions, and programs.

 The exhibition, History of the Harry Elkins Widener Memorial Collection, is also available online.

 Access to materials in the collection is provided through the Reading Room at Houghton Library.